 I am asking because I created a topic about creating a custom filter.
 I don’t use add-on extensions.
 Ever.
 But I might have to if this will get me what I want.
 I can always remove the extension after I get what I need.
 I guess all rules really are meant to be broken. lol Any advice?

-uBlock Origin is a very powerful extension and can do everything that uMatrix did and because of you can create custom filter rules as well as using the usual filter lists uBlock Origin is more versatile and can do the things that uMatrix can perform.
+uBlock Origin is a very powerful extension and can do everything that uMatrix did and because you can create custom filter rules as well as using the usual filter lists uBlock Origin is more versatile and can do the things that uMatrix can not perform.

 I am going to recap my understanding.
 I can install uBlock Origin extension and use inbuilt features to create a custom filter.
 I can copy/paste the filter created in UBO into Create Custom filter in brave://settings/shields/filters.
 I can then uninstall the extension.